 Bookkeeping in s Small Home Business

 Keeping accurate and up-to-date business records is, for many people, the most difficult and uninteresting aspect of operating a home-based business.
 If this area of home business bookkeeping management is one that you anticipate will be hard for you, plan now how you will cope.
+With the new GOP tax plan, this becomes even more true.
 Don't wait until tax time or until you are totally confused.
 Take a course at the local community college, ask a volunteer SCORE (Service Corps of Retired Executives) representative from the Small Business Administration to help you in the beginning, or hire an accountant to advise you on setting up and maintaining a record-keeping system.

 Your records will be used to prepare tax returns, make business decisions, and apply for loans.
 Set aside a special time each day to update your records.
 It will pay off in the long run with more deductions and fewer headaches.